-Semantics and the popover attribute: what to use when?
+Semantics and the popover attribute: which role to use when?

 Semantics?

-On the web, semantics are implemented as an element's ‘role’ (roughly speaking).
-Semantics are built-in (‘implicit’) to some elements: a h1 has the heading role, an a has the link role and so forth.
-Roles can also be added with a role attribute explicitly, for some roles that is the only way as there exists no corresponding element.
+The ‘role’ of an element establishes what kind of element it is.
+Roles are built-in (‘implicit’) to some elements: a h1 has the heading role, an a has the link role and so forth.
+Roles can also be added with a role attribute explicitly.
+For some roles, that is the only way: there exists no corresponding element.
 If there's an element and a value for ‘role’, it doesn't really matter for end users which you use, but generally you don't want to overwrite implicit role.
-As mentioned, your user's browser or assistive technology may use the role to provide a UI (for instance, a screenreader may generate a list of links or headings, a reader mode may render list items with bullets).
+As mentioned, your user's browser or assistive technology may use the role to provide a UI.
+For instance, a screenreader may generate a list of links or headings, a reader mode may render list items with bullets.

 Popovers have no default role